phaserjs/phaser/README.md

 * Group.cacheAsBitmap would be incorrectly offset in Canvas mode (thanks @mkristo #1925)
 * Text.setTextBounds didn't add the x and y values to the width and height offsets.
 * Line.rotate used a calculation method which resulted in the line growing (or shrinking) in length over time, the more it was rotated.
 The new method never changes the lines length.
+* BitmapText.font failed to pull the new font from the Phaser Cache, stopping it from updating properly (thanks @AbrahamAlcaina #2001)

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).